Skip to main content

 This guide will provide information about how to acquire data in high-throughput manner in the multi-well plate sample holder.

-4. Important, when you are setting up well-plate imaging for the first time.
+2. Important, when you are setting up well-plate imaging for the first time.
+We recommend that some zmb staff will assist you.
 Open JOB Layout - top left corner.
 In JOB Explorer, create a project with your CORE credentials - e.g. z.mbuser

 • Open JOB Layout - top left corner.